pytest-dev/pyfakefs/master/_sources/usage.rst.txt

 ``create_file()`` also allows you to set the file mode and the file contents together with the encoding if needed.
-Alternatively, you can define a file size without contents - in this case, you will not be able to perform standard I\O operations on the file (may be used to "fill up" the file system with large files).
+Alternatively, you can define a file size without contents--in this case, you will not be able to perform standard I\O operations on the file (may be used to "fill up" the file system with large files).